Mat203/Client_Server_Assignment/README.md

 The client and server communicate by sending and receiving data over their sockets.
 The data is sent in chunks of a specified size (1024 bytes in our case).
 The client can send commands to the server, and the server processes these commands and sends back responses.

 ## Classes
-The server and client have next classes:
+The server and client have the following classes:

-FileHandler: it process all the information that user sends and server receives
+FileHandler: it processes all the information that the user sends and the server receives

-Server: class that contains all the stuff about program and connection setup
+Server: the class that contains all the stuff about the program and connection setup

+## Mutex
+Server uses mutex library to handle the multi-client connection

 ## Commands
 The client can send the following commands to the server: